-Micromat TechTool ProToGo review
+Micromat TechTool ProToGo full review

 Lion includes a recovery partition that can be used to sort out problems with your Mac’s hard disk or operating system, while earlier versions of OS X included a DVD that could be used to boot your Mac when things went wrong.
 Those options work well enough for individual Macs, but if you have to look after a number of Macs with different hardware and software setups then TechTool ProToGo will be a useful addition to your troubleshooting armoury.